You are currently viewing: Medela - English

 • Store frozen breast milk at the back of the freezer where the temperature is most consistent.
 Keep it away from the walls of self-defrosting freezers.

-How to defrost breast milk2,3
+How to thaw breast milk

 • Once fully thawed, previously frozen breast milk may be kept at room temperature for a maximum of two hours or in the refrigerator for up to 24 hours.